Considering doing the Fiery Furnace hike in Arches? Here’s everything you need to know to do this bucket list trail!

 For the self-guided tour, you will need to pick up your permit the day before at the Moab Information Center (in Moab) from 1-4pm, or same day at the Arches Visitor Center from 9am-4pm.

-For the self-guided groups, you will have to watch a video (about 8 minutes) and listen to a ranger presentation (another 10-15), plus fill out some paperwork.
+You will have to watch a video (about 8 minutes) and listen to a ranger presentation (another 10-15), plus fill out some paperwork.
 Plan for 30-45 minutes for this orientation and to get your permit.

 Note: Your entire group is required to be present when you are picking up your permit.

 For the ranger-guided tour, you will need to pick up your permit the day before at the Moab Information Center (in Moab) from 1-4pm, or same day at the Arches Visitor Center from 7:30am-8:30am.
-Note that it takes 30-45 minutes to get to the trailhead from the visitor’s center, and you need to be at the Fiery Furnace trailhead 5-10 minutes before your hike is scheduled to start.
+Note that it takes 30-45 minutes to get to the trailhead from the visitor’s center, and you need to be at the trailhead 5-10 minutes before your hike is scheduled to start.

 What is the Best Time to Hike the Fiery Furnace?